codybartfast/dirpaths/README.md

 ### SetAppRoot

 `DirPaths.SetAppRoot(path1, path2, ...)` is a helper function that takes
-an arbitary number of strings, if any are non-null it sets the AppRoot to the first non-null value and returns `true`.
-If all the values are null then the AppRoot path is unchanged and it retursn `false`.
+an arbitrary number of strings, if any are non-null it sets the AppRoot to the first non-null value and returns `true`.
+If all the values are null then the AppRoot path is unchanged and it returns `false`.

 ### ClearAppRoot
 `DirPaths.ClearAppRoot()` clears any AppRoot path.
 This is useful if you